 May relieve pain

 A lot of people avoid using over the counter or prescribed pain medications due to their side effects and the risk of addiction.
 People experiencing pain try to find alternative treatments to relieve their pain and often choose high–quality hemp and CBD oil.
 CBD appears to have anti-inflammatory properties and is believed to be effective for relieving pain.
-A review published by the Frontiers in Pharmacology suggests that CBD and several other cannabinoids of hemp oil effectively treat multiple types of pain.
-The research about the pain–relieving capabilities of hemp oil is mostly based on animals; that‘s why we aren‘t sure about how it works or how effective it is.
+A review published by the Frontiers in Pharmacology suggests that CBD and several other cannabinoids of it effectively treat multiple types of pain.
+The research about the pain–relieving capabilities of it is mostly based on animals; that‘s why we aren‘t sure about how it works or how effective it is.
 Once researchers conduct human studies, we‘ll have conclusive evidence about hemp oil’s pain-relieving capabilities.

 Could prevent seizures

-The CBD in hemp oil is believed to have positive effects on epilepsy.
+The CBD in it is believed to have positive effects on epilepsy.
 A couple of years ago, the Food and Drug Administration (FDA) approved a CBD-based drug called Epidiolex to treat two rare and severe epilepsy forms.
 According to a Lancet Neurology study assessing 214 patients of epilepsy, an orally administered 2-5 mg daily dose of CBD and their existing treatment effectively reduce the seizure frequency by 36.5%.
 During the study, the participants received the dosage for 12 weeks and were regularly monitored by the researchers; only 12% reported side effects.

 May help acne